The economic growth of a country is the increase in the market value of the goods and services produced by an economy over time.

 Why is Economic Growth Important?

-Six Factors That Increase Economic Growth
+Six Factors That Affect Economic Growth

 The follow six causes of economic growth are key components in an economy.
 Improving or increasing their quantity can lead to growth in the economy.